A New Challenge (11)

 In Christianity, 10 is the perfect number (remember the Ten Commandments) and 12 is the sacred number (remember the Twelve Apostles).
 11 is called unlucky because it ‘transgresses’ 10 as the perfect number (how dare it),[2] but 11 is also called lucky because it represents twice the number 1 which symbolizes unity.
 Since in our logical worldview something cannot be both happiness and misfortune at the same time, 11 is also called the crazy number.

-The underlying and at first sight invisible wisdom, however, is that any contradiction can only exist through the presence of both components.
+The underlying, and at first sight invisible, wisdom, however, is that any contradistinction can only exist through the presence of both components.
 From the point of view of common sense, happiness is not the same as sadness.
-However, the word ‘happiness’ does not mean anything at all without having real life experience with the word ‘sadness’.
-We can therefore only experience happiness when we have also lived through and experienced its opposite, sadness, and from that point of view they together form a whole.
-In other words, when we say that we want to be happy, at the same time we say that we want to be sad.
-That makes sense, right?
+However, the word ‘happiness’ does not mean anything at all without having experienced something related to the word ‘sadness’, and that knowledge lays bare one insurmountable fact of life; namely, that for most of us, happiness and sadness follow each other as ceaselessly as day and night.

 Illustration: wallpaperaccess.com